 5 MAY 2021

-Univergy is looking for a financial partner for the development of a 500MW offshore wind farm project in Scotland
+Univergy is looking for a financial partner for wind farm project

 The “Project Scotia Ventus” offshore wind farm project will be connected to the power grid in 2028, following a four-year development phase and two-year construction period.
 Univergy, will require the financial partner to provide leasing with financial coverage for more than 228 billion Pounds Sterling (GBP).